Go to program area

 Release Date

 The aim of childcare is to promote the health, well-being and development of young children through regular health check-ups as well as offer support and education for their families.
 Emphasis is placed on supporting the family.
-Children's development is monitored from birth to school age.
+Children's development is monitored from birth to elementary school age.

 Nurses and doctors at health care units take care of check-ups for young and small children.
 The work is carried out according to the guidelines of the Development Center of Icelandic Health Care and the Office of the National Medical Examiner.